 Dr. Marina Reinecke receives the 2021 CPD Educator of the Year Award

-Dr. Marina Reinecke, recipient of the 2021 CPD Educator of the Year Award!
+Dr. Marina Reinecke is the recipient of the 2021 CPD Educator of the Year Award!

 This CPD Award from the Continuing Competency and Assessment office is granted to educators who have demonstrated excellence, innovation, and commitment to lifelong learning.
 Dr. Christine Polimeni nominated Marina in recognition of her work on the OAT 101: Introduction to Clinical Practice Workshop.